 Find all Possible Combinations of K Numbers from 1 to n

-Key takeaway: An excellent problem to understand the concept of problem-solving using backtracking and combinatorics.
-We can use similar ideas to solve other interview problems.
+Key takeaway: An excellent problem to learn problem-solving using backtracking and combinatorics.
+We can use similar ideas to solve other coding questions.

 Let’s understand the problem!